wp-plugins/admin-toolbar-menus/readme.txt

 1. 3 new toolbar menu locations added to your existing locations.
 2. You can see the new locations below when creating your menus.
-3. Example main toolbar menu with multi level flyout.
+3. Example main toolbar menu with multi level flyout *(you can also see how it was created)*
 4. Example menu under the 'My Account' section.
 Great for membership sites!
 5. Example menu under the 'My Site' menu, viewed from backend.
 6. Example menu under the 'My Site' menu, viewed from frontend.

 == Changelog ==

+= 1.0.1 =

+* Cleaned up readme.txt file a bit to look nicer in the repository.
+* Modified a screenshot to display the plugin's features more prominently.

 = 1.0 =

 * Initial Release.

 == Upgrade Notice ==

+= 1.0.1 =

+Updated and cleaned up the plugin page's appearance on wordpress.org (readme.txt file and a screenshot).

 = 1.0 =